Skip to content

 Timetables

-Welcome Week timetables are available on the Welcome week timetable page.
+Welcome Week timetables are available on the Welcome week timetable page from Monday 8 December onwards.

-If your course starts early your timetable will show at least two weeks before the start of your course.
+If your programme starts early your timetable will show at least two weeks before the start date.

 Links to Welcome Week timetables show on the Welcome Week timetables section of the New Student website.